kserhii24/application-test-task/README.md

 # Serhii Kushnir.
-Welcome to the repository with the Behavox interview test task
+Welcome to the repository with the application interview test task

 This repository solves a task provided during the interview process